 Though this cute little place has rather small tables, perhaps not the most comfortable chairs and very few power sockets, they do have a nice range of teas and lovely churros, which are vegan if served without the sauces, though they do not have soy milk for hot drinks.
 The atmosphere is cosy and conducive to conversation, and staff are happy to leave you alone for hours.

-With friendly staff and several power sockets plus comfortable chairs, this place only lacks decently fast wifi to make it an ideal digital nomad workspace.
+With friendly staff and several power sockets plus comfortable chairs, this place only lacks decently fast wifi to make it an ideal digital nomad workspace, especially if you want to play some D2 or trade some diablo 2 items in your spare time.
 The wifi as its best is passable, though would be frustrating for intense surfing or photo uploading.
 There is a cute bike theme throughout and the calm atmosphere makes it an easy place to concentrate.
 Unfortunately, they do not have soy milk and serve nothing vegan.

 Possibly the most hipster café we found in town (notice the cardboard dinosaur skeleton hanging from the ceiling!), this place has super friendly staff and serves delicious, freshly made juices.
 The chairs are perhaps not the most comfortable, and there are very few power sockets, but the wifi is decent and they are the only place we found (other than Starbucks) that has soy milk!